-Umbrellas’ position data collected and stored, then it can be used in
+Umbrellas’ position data was first collected and stored, then it can be used in

-the step which we applying Kalman Filter to track their motion path.Collect position data
+by a Kalman Filter to track the motion paths.

 Tracking umbrellas’ motion path

-To detect umbrella positions and show how they moved, those umbrellas can be seen as a bunch of circles, we have the center of a circle, and then we set the radius to draw the circle.
-Here we use two circles to evaluate how the umbrellas move, green one and red one.
-Green one can be seen as the observed position of umbrella and the red one is the estimated position which is calculated after apply the Kalman Filter, by the result we get showing at Fig. 3, we can see these two circles are highly overlapped, which means the algorithm we used works!
+To detect umbrella positions and show how they moved, umbrellas are represented as a set of circles with three parameters, the center of a circle, and the circle radius.
+The user interface uses two circles to evaluate how the umbrellas move that are green and red.
+The green circle is the observed position of umbrella and the red circle is the estimated position which is calculated after applying the Kalman Filter, giving the result shown in Fig. 3, which shows that the two circles overlap well, which indicates the algorithm is working.

 Applying Kalman filter tracking umbrella

-Besides get the output video shows the umbrellas are being tracking, we also get two other output images, the first is a plot of x and y position as a function of time with the lines drawn in the correct colors of the umbrellas, another plot is of x and y velocity as a function of time with the lines drawn in the correct colors of the umbrellas.
-Get the plot of x and y position, we used the umbrella’s position data, every time the umbrella moves from this frame to another, there will be a displacement distance on both x and y direction, so the x and y position are updated, so I can get the plot shows how their x and y location changes.
-We can see how the umbrellas’ position and color change with time in Fig.4
+Fig. 4 shows of x and y position of two umbrellas as a function of time with the lines drawn in the correct colors of the umbrellas, Fig. 5 shows the x and y velocity as a function of time with the lines drawn in the correct colors of the umbrellas.
+From the plot of x and y position, we used the umbrella’s position data, every time the umbrella moves from this frame to another, there will be a displacement distance on both x and y direction, so the x and y position are updated.

-Changement of umbrellas’ position and color
+Change of two umbrellas’ position and color as a function of time